nicolaiskogheim/microgen/README.md

 # Microgen

-Tool to generate microservices, based on [go-kit](https://gokit.io/), by specified service interface.
+Tool to generate microservices from service interfaces, using [go-kit](https://gokit.io/).
-The goal is to generate code for service which not fun to write but it should be written.
+The goal is to be able to generate boilerplate, and keep that boilerplate in sync with changes in the service.

 # About this fork